Efficient Systematic Reviews: Literature Filtering with Transformers & Transfer Learning: Results

 The AUC describes the ability of the model to rank all articles for the given research question, a value of one would indicate perfect ranking.
 In some instances we see values very close to 0.5 in Table \ref{tab:aucresults} indicating that in some instances the models are performing no better than chance.
 Note that all scores were generated using the LOQO process to show the performance of truly novel questions and a list of candidate articles.

 Looking at the results in tables \ref{tab:aucresults} and \ref{tab:botresults}, the best-performing models tend to be toward the bottom of the table where we the modelling approaches make use of the pre-trained transformer models.
-There does not appear to be a single modelling approach that brings us toward optimal performance across all research questions, however, the fine-tuning approach resulted in improved performance across most research questions.
+There does not appear to be a single modelling approach that brings us toward optimal performance across all research questions and by extension, all future research questions.
+However, the fine-tuning approach resulted in improved performance across most research questions.
 Furthermore, this approach was the only approach to deliver functional AUC for the LANB and VERT questions.
 All other approaches provided performance that was barely better than random for these questions.

 Finally, even within a given category of modelling approach (our 4 experiments), there is not a single clear winner in most instances.
 For example, even though fine-tuning a pre-trained transformer is the strongest overall modelling approach, the performance over one or two epochs of training varies considerably between research questions.
 This makes it difficult to determine which model will perform optimally for a future research question.